-Many people eat their food fast and carelessly.
+Many people eat their food quickly and carelessly.

-This article explores the benefits of eating more slowly, for both weight loss and overall health.
+This article explores the benefits of eating slowly.

-In fact, fast eaters are up to 115% more likely to be obese, compared to slower eaters (3).
+In fact, fast eaters are up to 115% more likely than slower eaters to be obese (

 They also tend to gain weight over time, which may be partially due to eating too fast.

-Those who said they ate "very fast" tended to be heavier, and had gained the most body weight since age 20.
+In one study in over 4,000 middle-aged adults, those who said they ate very fast tended to be heavier and had gained the most body weight since age 20 (

-Another study looked at the weight changes of 529 men over an 8-year period.
-Those who reported being "fast" eaters gained more than twice as much as self-described "slow" or "medium" eaters (6).
+Another study examined weight change in 529 men over 8 years.
+Those who reported being fast eaters gained more than twice as much weight as self-described slow or medium-paced eaters (

-Bottom Line: Studies show that people who eat quickly tend to be heavier and gain more weight over time, compared to slower eaters.
+Studies show that people who eat quickly tend to be heavier and gain more weight over time, compared with slower eaters.

 Your appetite and calorie intake is largely controlled by hormones.

-This reduces appetite, makes you feel full, and helps you stop eating.
+These hormones tell your brain that you have eaten, reducing appetite, making you feel full, and helping you stop eating.

-Their satiety hormone levels increased significantly more after eating the ice cream slowly, and they reported feeling more full after eating.
+Their reported fullness and levels of fullness hormones increased significantly more after eating the ice cream slowly.

-In a follow-up study, this time in overweight and obese diabetics, slowing down did not increase satiety hormones.
-However, it significantly increased fullness and satisfaction ratings (11).
+In a follow-up study, this time in people with diabetes, as well as overweight or obesity, slowing down did not increase fullness hormones.
+However, it significantly increased rates of fullness (

-Both groups consumed fewer calories at the slow-paced meal than at the fast-paced meal, although the difference was only statistically significant in the normal-weight group (10).
+In one study, people with normal weight or overweight ate at different paces.
+Both groups ate fewer calories during the slowest-paced meal, although the difference was only statistically significant in the normal-weight group (

-All participants also felt more full for longer after eating more slowly, reporting less hunger 60 minutes after the slow-paced meal than after the faster meal.
+All participants also felt fuller for longer after eating more slowly, reporting less hunger 60 minutes after the slow meal than after the fast one.

 This spontaneous reduction in calorie intake should lead to weight loss over time.

-In order to eat slowly, you actually need to chew your food several times before swallowing it.
+To eat slowly, you need to chew your food thoroughly before swallowing.